LumenfuchsStudios/Dummy/USAGE.md

 If all conditions pass, a Dummy is summoned at that position; Players within a 32-block radius receive 8 seconds of Darkness II, and the closest player hears a cave sound ("Eerie noise" in subtitles), indicating they're most likely to be targeted by the newly spawned Dummy.

 This feature is still in early stages, and may not satisfy all users.
 Therefore, it is disabled by default.

+#### dummy.spawn_under_skylight (Default: `false`)

+If enabled and `dummy.natural_spawning` is also set to `true`, the Dummy is able to spawn in blocks with no cover above it (i.e. directly exposed to the sky / under skylight).
+This mainly allows the Dummy to spawn on the world's surface as opposed to only within caves or under trees or similar.

+The player must still not be under skylight for the spawning timer to be actually triggered; It does, however, allow scenarios such as the Dummy spawning in the surface while the player is inside a poorly lit house, under a tree, or within a cave entrance.

 ## Performance